junxit/us-congress-bills-110/bill.md

   - **(1)** in paragraph (11) by striking “advisory services” and inserting “extension services”;
   - **(2)** in each of paragraphs (12) and (13) by striking “(33 U.S.C.
 1126)”; and
   - **(3)** by adding at the end the following:
-    > - **(17)** The term regional research and information plan means a plan developed by one or more sea grant colleges or sea grant institutes that identifies regional priorities to implement the National Ocean Research Priorities Plan and Implementation Strategy.
+    > - **(17)** The term “regional research and information plan” means a plan developed by one or more sea grant colleges or sea grant institutes that identifies regional priorities to implement the National Ocean Research Priorities Plan and Implementation Strategy.
-    > - **(18)** The term National Ocean Research Priorities Plan and Implementation Strategy means such plan and strategy issued by the National Science and Technology Council’s Joint Subcommittee on Ocean Science and Technology on January 26, 2007.
+    > - **(18)** The term “National Ocean Research Priorities Plan and Implementation Strategy” means such plan and strategy issued by the National Science and Technology Council’s Joint Subcommittee on Ocean Science and Technology on January 26, 2007.

 - **(b)** *Repeal* Section 307 of the Act entitled “An Act to provide for the designation of the Flower Garden Banks National Marine Sanctuary” (Public Law 102–251; 106 Stat.
 66) is repealed.